ericpruitt/emus/core/README.md

   and "MAN" used by the distributable's Makefile.
 The default value of "DIST_BIN" is "~/.local/bin", and the default value of "DIST_MAN" is "~/.local/share/man".
-- **clean:** Iterate over folders in this directory and, if a folder is a Git repository, restore it to a pristine state.
-Any other folders that are not "patches/", "public-keys/" or "musl-\*" are deleted.
-Specific folders can be cleaned by setting the "PATHS" variable, e.g. `make clean PATHS='tmux* libevent-2.0.22-stable'`.
+- **clean:** Iterate over source code and build folders in this directory and, if a folder is a Git repository, restore it to a pristine state while other folders are deleted in their entirety.
+To clean a specific project's folder, use `clean-$PROJECT_NAME` e.g. "clean-bash," "clean-less," etc.
-- **purge:** Like clean but also delete Git repository folders, folders matching "musl-\*" and any files matching \*.tar.\*, \*.sig or \*.asc.
-This target fails if "PATHS" is set.
+- **purge:** Like clean but also delete Git repository folders, the local GPG home directory, folders matching musl-\* and any files matching \*.tar.\*,
+  \*.sig, \*.asc or \*.log.
 - **binaries:** Attempt to build all available applications.

 ### Patches ###